-Pause to admire the renovated 15th-century Qaitbay Citadel, once one of the most important defensive stronghold of Africa's Mediterranean coastline.
+Pause to admire the renovated 15th-century Qaitbay Citadel, once an important defensive stronghold on Africa's Mediterranean coastline.

 Catacombs of Kom el Shoqafa - An underground archaeological site, considered one of the Seven Wonders of the Middle Ages and are the largest known Roman burial site in Egypt.
-They consist of three tiers of tombs and chambers cut 35m into bedrock, with otherworldly wall art creating a sense of mystery and grandeur.
-Multiple families were buried here, along with one hall dedicated to the horses of the Emperor Caracalla..
+They consist of three tiers of tombs and chambers cut 35m into the bedrock, with otherworldly wall art creating a sense of mystery and grandeur.
+Multiple families were buried here, along with one hall dedicated to the horses of the Emperor Caracalla.

-Qaitbay Citadel - A 15th Century defensive fortress located at the entrance of the eastern harbor and built upon the ruins of the Lighthouse of Alexandria.
-It was built for the purpose of defending Alexandria from the advances of the Ottoman Empire.
+Qaitbay Citadel - A 15th century defensive fortress, located at the entrance of the eastern harbour and built upon the ruins of the famous Lighthouse of Alexandria.
+It was built by the Mamluk sultans for the purpose of defending Alexandria from the advances of the Ottoman Empire.
 Though damaged by British bombardment in 1882, it has since been restored to its former glory.

-Day 6: El Alamein & The Monastery of St Macarius the Great
+Day 6: El Amamein & The Monastery of St Macarius the Great